amasson42/GLSScene/README.md

 <img src="https://www.khronos.org/assets/images/api_logos/opencl.svg" alt="openCL-logo" width="100"/> <img src="preview/fusion.png" alt="fusion" width="120"/> <img src="https://www.khronos.org/assets/images/api_logos/opengl.svg" alt="openGL-logo" width="100"/>

+Another project from school was to lean OpenCL to create particle systems.
+OpenCL is used to do parallel computation for custom shaders (unrelated to rendering).
+It comes really handy when creating things like particle systems.
+We could have one million particles and make OpenCL update all of their positions *blazingly* fast.
+Then with a small trick, we can make an interoperability with buffers between openCL and openGL.

-There is a small module in the engine that manages openCL functionalities.
+I therefore created a small module in the engine to manage openCL functionalities.
 One of those functionalities is to create a buffer shared by OpenCL and OpenGL.

-Ideal to create particle systems.
+So I merged this project with my engine, turned the particle system into a `GLS::IRenderable` and apply my node transformation to all particles when rendering, then the integration was complete.

 Those are rendered using a cloud of dots and updated with an openCL kernel applied to each of the particles.